-My Do’s and Don’ts for Gorilla trekking
+My Dos and Don’ts for gorilla trekking

 During my trip to Uganda, I ticked off an experience that has been at the top of my bucket list since watching Gorillas In The Mist.
 I got to see the mountain gorillas.
 Words can’t describe the feeling that rushed through me when I first locked eyes with a giant silverback.
-The excursion exceeded all my expectations and should be firmly planted at the top of everyone’s list.
+The experience exceeded all my expectations and should be firmly planted at the top of everyone’s list.

 Most of the do’s and don’ts of gorillas trekking will be given to you at the briefing before but there are a couple of things I wish I had know before: